 To summarize, surgical treatment options include the following:

-- Removal of cancer in the breast: Lumpectomy (partial mastectomy) almost always followed by radiation therapy or mastectomy, with or without immediate reconstruction
+- Removal of cancer in the breast: Lumpectomy or partial mastectomy almost always followed by radiation therapy or mastectomy, with or without immediate reconstruction

 - Lymph node evaluation: Sentinel lymph node biopsy and/or axillary lymph node dissection

-Radiation therapy is the use of high-energy x-rays or other particles to kill cancer cells.
+Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a specific time (see below for additional information).
+A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time (see below for additional information).

-After surgery, adjuvant radiation therapy is given regularly for a number of weeks to eliminate any remaining cancer cells near the tumor site or elsewhere within the breast.
-The lowest risks of cancer recurrence in the breast after lumpectomy are associated with the use of radiation therapy.
-Early randomized clinical trials showed, in general, recurrence rates of 30% or more without radiation therapy, compared with 10% recurrence rates with radiation therapy.
+After surgery, adjuvant radiation therapy is given regularly for a number of weeks to get rid of any remaining cancer cells near where the tumor was located or elsewhere within the breast.
+Radiation therapy after lumpectomy helps reduce the risk of cancer recurrence in the breast.

-Adjuvant radiation therapy is also recommended for some women after a mastectomy, depending upon the size of their tumor, number of cancerous lymph nodes under the arm, and width of the tissue margin around the tumor removed by the surgeon.
+Adjuvant radiation therapy is also recommended for some women after a mastectomy, depending on the size of the tumor, the number of cancerous lymph nodes under the arm, and width of the cancer-free margin around the tumor removed by the surgeon.

-Neoadjuvant radiation therapy is radiation therapy given before surgery to shrink a large tumor, which makes it easier to remove, although this approach is rare.
+Neoadjuvant radiation therapy is radiation therapy given before surgery to shrink a large tumor, which makes it easier to remove, although this option is not often used.

-Many types of radiation therapy may be available to you; however, many of these methods have not been well studied in women with metaplastic breast cancer.
-Talk with your doctor about the options, advantages, and disadvantages of these options.
+Many types of radiation therapy may be available to you; however, many of these methods have not been well-studied in women with metaplastic breast cancer.
+Talk with your doctor about the options, advantages, and disadvantages of each option.

 Radiation therapy schedule

-Standard radiation therapy after a lumpectomy is external-beam radiation therapy given daily for five days per week (Monday through Friday) for six to seven weeks.
-This usually includes radiation therapy to the whole breast first for four-and-a-half to five weeks, followed by a more focused treatment to the site of the tumor bed in the breast for the remaining treatments.
+Standard radiation therapy after a lumpectomy is external-beam radiation therapy given Monday through Friday for five to six weeks.
+This often includes radiation therapy to the whole breast the first four to five weeks, followed by a more focused treatment to where the tumor was located in the breast for the remaining treatments.

 This focused part of the treatment, called a boost, is standard for women with invasive breast cancer to reduce the risk of a recurrence in the breast.
 If there is evidence of cancer in the underarm lymph nodes, radiation therapy may also be given to the lymph node areas in the neck or underarm near the breast or chest wall.
-Usually, patients who undergo mastectomy do not require radiation therapy.
-However, for patients with large cancers, several cancerous lymph nodes, or extension of cancer into the skin or chest wall, radiation may still be recommended after a mastectomy.
-Standard radiation therapy after a mastectomy is given to the chest wall for five days (Monday through Friday) for five to six weeks.
+Usually, patients who have a mastectomy do not require radiation therapy.
+However, for patients with large cancers, several cancerous lymph nodes, or growth of cancer into the skin or chest wall, radiation may still be recommended after a mastectomy.
+Radiation therapy following a mastectomy can be given after reconstruction, and is usually given five days a week for five to six weeks.

-There has been growing interest in newer radiation regimens (schedules) to shorten the length of treatment from six to seven weeks to periods of three to four weeks.
-In one method (called hypo-fractionated radiation therapy), a higher daily dose is given to the whole breast each day so that the overall length of treatment is shortened to three to four weeks.
-This can also be combined with a higher dose given to the tumor bed in the breast either during or after the whole breast radiation treatments.
-Clinical trials from Canada and the United Kingdom have shown that these shorter schedules can be equally accepted by patients with the same cancer control rates and side effects as longer radiation treatment schedules in patients with node-negative breast cancer.
-These shorter schedules may become more accepted in the United States and are one way to improve the convenience and time required to complete a course of radiation (see also partial breast irradiation below).
+There has been growing interest in newer regimens that shorten the length of treatment from six to seven weeks to periods of three to four weeks.
+In one method called hypo-fractionated radiation therapy, a higher daily dose is given to the whole breast each day so that the overall length of treatment is shortened to three to four weeks.
+This approach can also be combined with a boost to the tumor site either during or after the whole breast radiation treatments.
+Even shorter schedules have been studied and are in use in some centers, including accelerated partial breast radiation for five days, and others are researching a three-week schedule.